yggdr-io/go-redsms/README.md

 # go-redsms

+go-redsms is a Go client library for accessing the [RedSMS API](https://redsms.ru/integration/api/).

 ## Contributing

 I would like to cover the entire RedSMS API and contributions are of course always welcome.